Table of Contents

 My car has a clean title, but frame damage or structural damage, how is that possible?

 To answer this question, we should first analyze what a branded or a salvage title means.
-A car is branded a salvage when it is damaged to an extent that it is cheaper for the insurance company to declare the car a total loss, to auction it off, and to pay the fair market price of the car to its owner, than to repair the car.
-So, the cars that have been ‘totaled’ or have a salvage title are practically either irreparable cars or cars that the insurance company decided are too expensive to repair.
+A car is branded a salvage when it is damaged to the extent that it is cheaper for the insurance company to declare the car a total loss, to auction it off, and to pay the fair market price of the car to its owner, than to repair the car.
+So, the cars that have been ‘totaled’ or have a salvage title are practically irreparable cars or cars that the insurance company decided are too expensive to repair.
 Cars with a frame or structural damage can have a clean title.
 This can happen due to at least three reasons: (1) there was no policy of insurance that would cover the damage to the car so someone repaired or tried to repair it on their own and the car was eventually sold to you; (2) It had a frame or structural damage which was not impossible to repair, at least in theory, so it got repaired; (3) the insurance policy limit was not enough to pay the fair market value of the car to its owner, so the owner chose to take the full policy limit and to repair the car on their own.
-In all three instances you may end up with a car that has a clean title, but a frame or structural damage.
+In all three instances, you may end up with a car that has a clean title, but a frame or structural damage.

 Will going after a dealer affect my credit score?